DataDog/apigentools/docs/spec_repo.md

 ### config/languages/

 This directory contains openapi-generator configuration files.
 There must be one file for every language and major API version configuration in your `config/config.yaml`.
-For information on what keys can go in these files, use `openapi-generator config-help -g <language>`.
+For information on what keys can go in these files, use `openapi-generator config-help -g <LANGUAGE>`.

 ### downstream-templates/